cs100/template-lab-02-git-flow/README.md

 // count function should go here
 ```

+> Note: you should refer back to the links we provided in the git lab for creating good commit messages, however these are not the only good methods for commit messages.
+Lots of organizations have requirements on commit messages as they do reviews and style.
+Some of these try and categorize the commits such as the [gitmoji](https://gitmoji.carloscuesta.me/) system.

 Once you commit and push the above change, each partner should now create a branch from the master branch.
 Both partners should title their branches as such, respectively:

 ```